stepchowfun/garnet/README.md

 --------

 - Compatible with [Express](http://expressjs.com/)
-- Performant due to caching and precompilation
+- Performant due to precompilation and caching
-- Never performs synchronous I/O
 - Evaluate JavaScript (e.g., for conditionals and loops): `<% code %>`
 - Evaluate and embed (with sanitization): `<%= code %>`
 - Evaluate and embed (without sanitization): `<%- code %>`
-- A flexible inclusion mechanism for partials, layouts, etc.
+- Render a template from within a template: `<%- render(path, locals) %>`

 API
 ---

-### Rendering
+### Compiling and rendering

-The only function is:

-    garnet.render(path, locals, callback)

-`path` is the path to the template file. `locals` is an object that is made available to the template. `callback(err, output)` is called with the result.
+To compile a template (or fetch an already-compiled template from cache):

+    var template = garnet.compile(path);

+To render a template:

+    var output = template(locals);

+To render a template from within another template (and compile it if necessary):

+    <%- render(path, locals) %>

 ### Default template directory

 By default, Garnet looks in `./views` for unqualified template names.
-If you want to change the default path to `./templates`, use:
+If you want to change the default path to `./templates`, for example, use:

     garnet.templateDir = path.join(process.cwd(), 'templates');